Why 'getting lost' in a good book is the break your brain needs right now

 Reading helps provide that sense of belonging that all humans need

-Reading can give us a sense of belongingness that we all instinctively want as human beings, Green explains.
-“Stories allow us to feel connected with others and part of something bigger than ourselves.”
+Reading can give us a sense of belongingness that we all instinctively want as human beings, according to Green.

 Researchers at the University at Buffalo showed in an experiment that reading actually satisfies that need for human connection because it can mimic what we feel during real social interactions.
-A group of 140 undergraduate students were asked to read either “Twilight” or “Harry Potter and the Sorcerer’s Stone” for a half hour.
-Afterward the students reported (psychologically-speaking) becoming part of the characters’ worlds during that time and feeling some of the same feelings of satisfaction and happiness that we get from real world social interactions.
+A group of 140 undergraduate students were asked to read either “Twilight” or “Harry Potter and the Sorcerer’s Stone” for a half-hour.
+Afterward the students reported (psychologically-speaking) becoming part of the characters’ worlds during that time and having some of the same feelings of satisfaction and happiness that we get from real-world social interactions.

 It bolsters all sorts of social skills